sz2404/PUI2018_sz2404/HW2_sz2404/README.md

 I plotted the Turbidity collected at selected sites around 8AM against the date of collection.

+I repeated the procedure for obtaining unique value and mean for this plot as well to demonstrate the trend better.

 # Homework 2 - Part 3
 For this part, I referred to professor's practices in the [APIreadingJson.ipynb](https://github.com/fedhere/PUI2018_fb55/blob/master/Lab3_fb55/APIreadingJson.ipynb).